sergeynezbritskiy/woo-shipping-with-nova-poshta/wp-content/plugins/woo-shipping-for-nova-poshta/readme.txt

 2. The list of Nova Poshta warehouses for selected city
 3. Tracking Nova Poshta shipping within admin panel

+== Known issues ==

+1. Shipping calculator flushes shipping price when you select Nova Poshta.
+Is reproducing if you have more then two shipping methods available only.
+After you update shipping price for Nova Poshta, Nova Poshta is not selected, and when you try to select Nova Poshta, the price is flushing
+2. Uncaught exception from Nova Poshta API, if your API key is wrong or expired.
+This happens during database syncronization process.
+So when your key will expire and the time to upgrade database will come, you will get an uncaught exception and would not be able to access your site
+3. Shipping zones are not supporting.

+== Plugin contributing ==

+Source code for this plugin is stored on [Github](https://github.com/sergeynezbritskiy/woo-shipping-with-nova-poshta).
+It is an open source project.
+If you want to help to make plugin better, you can:
+1. Create an issue with your suggestion and proposition of how to improve plugin functionality
+2. Report a bug
+3. If you are a developer you can fork this project and create pull-request with your improvements

 == Changelog ==

 = 1.0.0 =